Spring 2023: January/February – May (8-10 hours a week, 13 weeks)

 The Prison Journalism Project trains incarcerated writers to be journalists and publishes their stories.
 We work with incarcerated writers and those in communities affected by incarceration to help them reach a wide audience through our own publication as well as through collaborations with mainstream media.

-We believe that the deep reforms necessary to fix the U.S. criminal justice system can happen only by shifting the narrative.
+We believe that the deep reforms necessary to fix the U.S. criminal legal system can happen only by shifting the narrative.
 Intentional, responsible and well-crafted journalism from within the incarcerated community can break stereotypes, bring more transparency to a closed world, and ultimately drive change.

 This position will work directly with our editorial team to perform the following tasks and projects:

-- Transcribe and edit stories submitted by incarcerated writers
+- Transcribe stories submitted by incarcerated writers

 - Provide fact-checking, reporting and research on submitted articles